Bedbugs pest control

 20. Can you see bed bug eggs?

-21. What percentage of people do not react to the bed bug bite?
+21. What percentage of people do not react to bed bug bites?

 22. What happens if bed bugs go untreated?